 This isn't referring to the word "autocorrect" or any specific word, but we thought it was important to highlight nonetheless.
 Autocorrect repeatedly misspells Black people's names (more generally, most non-White names), even when you type them in correctly.
 This is largely due to the systemic issue that autocorrect is trained on datasets that do not contain these names.
 With many back-and-forth exchanges happening through messages and social media posts, the repeated misspelling of Black people's names can cause misrepresentation of Black culture on a large scale.
 This is dangerous and perpetuates continued injustice.

 The fix for this is both personal and institutional.

 First, we call on Apple, Google, and all companies that employ autocorrect technologies to train their autocorrect programs to recognize Black names (the list of Black people who have been unjustly murdered in the past decade is a good starting point).

 Second, while companies work on that, you as an individual can also take a few actions to mitigate the misrepresentation caused by autocorrect.
 (1) Make sure to learn the spellings of Black names before you use them.
 (2) Make sure to proofread your texts and posts.
 (3) It's probably good to turn autocorrect off, but if you can't or don't want to (which may be valid), then write as many messages and posts as you can and force-revert any autocorrects to Black names so that your local system learns.

-That concludes our list of racist everyday words that we wanted to highlight.
+That concludes our list of racist everyday words and language justice resources that we wanted to highlight.
 This list is by no means comprehensive--it's just a few of the most prominent terms that the members of our team have encountered in our circles and daily lives.
 More resources on racist language can be found here and here.
 Be sure to persist in your activism in the long term and actively work toward being anti-racist every day.